dotnet/iot/src/devices/README.md

   * Best if you include the coverage of the binding.
 If you did not implement all features, mention what has been implemented and what is not.
 It is ok not to implement every features but it's important to know what is missing
   * Refer to multiple manufacturer and add links where the binding can be found.
 Sometimes, they have different names depending on where you can find them while it's the same chipset used or compatible ones
 * include a buildable sample (layout will be described below).
-  * Best if you include a sample that covers usage of all available fonctions and properties
+  * Best if you include a sample that covers usage of all available functions and properties
   * Best if you create mutliple paths to show what the sensor can do
 * use the System.Device API.
 * (*Optional*) Include a unit test project that **DOES NOT** require hardware for testing.
 We will be running these tests as part of our CI and we won't have sensors plugged in to the microcontrollers, which is why test projects should only contain unit tests for small components in your binding.